isorna/dropcommander-translations-en/dfc/scenarios/objectives.md

 ---
 title: 'Scenario Objectives'
-excerpt: 'While securing a planet’s orbital lanes is key to gaining victory, controlling the ground is equally important.'
+excerpt: "While securing a planet's orbital lanes is key to gaining victory, controlling the ground is equally important."
 position: 2
 ---

-# Scenario Objectives
+# {{ $frontmatter.title }}

-While securing a planet’s orbital lanes is key to gaining victory, controlling the ground is equally important.
+While securing a planet's orbital lanes is key to gaining victory, controlling the ground is equally important.
 Vast swathes of the landscape are worthless, at least in the initial stages of the invasion, however, manufacturing, population and military sectors all provide an invading force resources they can use straight away from new recruits to logistical and military supplies.
 Capturing these areas is no less important than having orbital dominance and in games of Dropfleet Commander, controlling clusters and sectors is frequently the key to victory.

 ## Clusters

-Clusters are large urbanised areas on a planet’s surface.
+Clusters are large urbanised areas on a planet's surface.
 Typically, they consist of a range of regions from commercial and manufacturing through to civilian districts and military enclaves.
 Control of these vast areas of manufacturing, military and civilian infrastructure are vital to controlling the planet.
-Clusters are made up of a number of sectors and controlling these key locations is critical to controlling the Cluster.
+Clusters are made up of a number of Sectors and controlling these key locations is critical to controlling the Cluster.

 Some Scenarios will require you to Hold or Contest a Cluster in order to score Victory Points (VPs) in the game.

-* To **hold** a Cluster, you must hold more value in terms of Sectors in that Cluster than your opponent, or more Sectors overall if they are not given a set value in that scenario.
+* To hold a Cluster, you must hold more value in terms of Sectors in that Cluster than your opponent, or more Sectors overall if they are not given a set value in that scenario.
-* To **contest** a Cluster, you must hold 1 or more Sectors in that Cluster.
+* To contest a Cluster, you must hold 1 or more Sectors in that Cluster.

 Players score VPs for holding and/or contesting Clusters at the end of the Roundup Phase on turns 4 and 6 unless the scenario defines otherwise.